 Eligibility and Pre-Course Requirements

-Our Foundations in Dialogue Interpreting course is the prerequisite for this course.
-The Interpreting program is open to interpreters and those seeking skill-development and training in the field.
+Our Foundations in Dialogue Interpreting course is the prerequisite for this course, as well as for Medical Interpreting.
+The program is open to interpreters and those seeking skill development and additional training in the field.

 Completion Requirements